How Our Analysis Works

 - Tight TDSR ratio between 50% and 55%.
 The purchase barely passes the regulatory limit.
 Monthly payments leave very little room for unexpected expenses.

 - Over Budget The buyer fails TDSR, MSR, or does not have enough cash for the minimum down payment and stamp duties.
-The calculator shows the maximum affordable purchase price.
+The analysis shows the maximum affordable purchase price.

 Buy vs. Rent Projection